ChewyChair/CS50-Final/README.md

 ![image](readme/shibalie.gif)

 ### Bugs
-There are some graphical glitches with the grass and ball.
+~~There are some graphical glitches with the grass and ball.
 When Shika passes them on the y-axis when moving downward, they will briefly flicker.
 It is probably due to the clumsy way that I implemented the rendering of these objects.
-However, the game is already cute enough and the flickering is not very noticeable so I'll leave it at that. :)
+However, the game is already cute enough and the flickering is not very noticeable so I'll leave it at that. :)~~ This was caused by me stupidly updating and rendering Shika in the same function, instead of updating everything and rendering after.
+Oops.

 If you happen to be on the same x position as the ball when Shika picks it up he will run to you with the ball in the center of his body.
 This is a pretty easy fix but it looks really funny so I left it in.